Blossom Dearie: Musicianship

 Throughout her career, Dearie was considered a "musician's musician".
-She learned piano from the age of five, initially focusing on classical music, and only began focusing on jazz after moving back to East Durham at around ten years of age.
+She learned piano from the age of five, initially focusing on Western classical music, and only began focusing on jazz after moving back to East Durham at around ten years of age.
 She listened to musicians such as Count Basie, Benny Goodman, and Duke Ellington, likely forming her pianistic style from such instrumentalists.

-Her technique for learning songs was complex.
+Dearie's technique for learning songs was complex.
 First, she would sit down and learn the song at the piano.
 Once she had learned it fluently, she would work on the lyrics.
-In interviews, she explained that playing the piano and singing weren't separate in her mind.
-"For me," she said, "it's all just one and the same thing.
+In interviews, she explained that playing the piano and singing were not separate in her mind, once saying that "For me it's all just one and the same thing.
 I don't like to do either one separately."
 Her skill as both a pianist and vocalist meant she knew "how to complement the singing"; in her opinion, many accompanists played "entirely too much piano for the vocalist".

-Dearie had remarkable pianistic skill, which was arguably less recognised than her vocal talents.
-Shortly after Dearie's death, pianist Dave Frishberg recalled asking Bill Evans about his use of fourths in chord voicings.
-"His immediate answer was that he heard Blossom Dearie play that way and it really knocked him out," wrote Frishberg.
-"Then he did a little rave review of Blossom, naming her as one of his models of piano playing."
+Dearie's pianistic skill was arguably less recognized than her vocal talents.
+Shortly after her death, the pianist Dave Frishberg recalled asking Bill Evans about his use of fourths in chord voicings.
+Frishberg wrote that "His immediate answer was that he heard Blossom Dearie play that way and it really knocked him out.
+Then he did a little rave review of Blossom, naming her as one of his models of piano playing."

-She said she considered herself "a jazz musician, learning to be a jazz singer".
+Dearie said that she considered herself "a jazz musician, learning to be a jazz singer".

 Vocal style

 Dearie's vocal style was described by Natalie Weiner in The New Yorker as a "childish treble" singing "postgraduate lyrics".
-It was light and airy and was part of what made Dearie so distinctive.
-However, vocal coaches at the time argued that this unique vocal tone was the result of "improper breathing".
-Professionals encouraged her to "sing from her diaphragm", but she brushed off these criticisms.

-"I think that would probably make my voice more powerful, but at this age, I don't think I'm going to worry about it," she stated in a 2003 interview.
-"I have never been a singer who could stand up and sing like a theatrical singer.
+Her style was light and airy and was part of what made Dearie so distinctive.
+However, vocal coaches at the time argued that her vocal tone was the result of "improper breathing".
+Professionals encouraged her to "sing from her diaphragm", but she brushed off this suggestion.
+In a 2003 interview she said "I think that would probably make my voice more powerful, but at this age, I don't think I'm going to worry about it.
+I have never been a singer who could stand up and sing like a theatrical singer.
 I sit down, and I've always used a microphone.
 I have a kind of microphone technique."
-Weiner passed along a presumably apocryphally descriptive Miles Davis quote about her as, "the only white woman who had soul."
+Weiner passed along a possibly apocryphal description of her by Miles Davis as "the only white woman who had soul".

 Personal life and final years

-Dearie lived in Paris during the early 1950s; here she met and in 1954 married Bobby Jaspar, a Belgian flautist and saxophonist.
+Dearie lived in Paris, France, during the early 1950s; here she met and in 1954 married Bobby Jaspar, a Belgian flautist and saxophonist.
 The marriage ended in divorce in 1957.
 She never married again.

 On February 7, 2009, after a long illness and failing health, Dearie died in her sleep of natural causes at her apartment in Greenwich Village, according to her representative and manager Donald Schaffer.
-She was survived by her older brother Barney as well as a nephew and a niece.
-She was cremated, and her ashes were interred in Falls Church, Virginia.
+She was cremated, and her ashes were interred at National Memorial Park in Falls Church, Virginia.